Family Office Review 2025:

 As noted by the Goldman Sachs 2025 Family Office Investment Insights Report, Adapting to the Terrain, over the next 12 months, 77% of family offices globally expect economic protectionism to increase and 70% anticipate the average global tariff rate will be the same or higher, suggesting a perception that higher tariffs have become the new normal.

-as the scope for divergences in vision and values grows.
+However, Citi’s report indicates that as family wealth passes to new generations, the significance of fostering family unity and continuity increases as the scope for divergences in vision and values grows.
 Forty-three percent of third-generation or later family offices cited this as a focus issue compared to 32% of first-generation entities.

-According to the BCG report, Asia-Pacific is forecast to lead global financial wealth expansion, with projected growth of about 9% annually through 2029—well ahead of North America (4%) and Western Europe (5%).
+Additionally the changes we are seeing in migration patterns and demographics means the expected wealth transfer, according to UBS, of up to $83 trillion over the next 20 to 25 years, may result in very different portfolio allocations than may have traditionally been the case.
+According to the BCG report, Asia-Pacific is forecast to lead global financial wealth expansion, with projected growth of about 9% annually through 2029 — well ahead of North America (4%) and Western Europe (5%).
 These dynamics mean that family offices must rethink and rebalance their strategies to accommodate a more diverse group of people holding a wider range of risk profiles.

 Stability, conflict and technology

-Family offices need broad shoulders against
+Family offices need broad shoulders against a risk-ridden geopolitical backdrop

 The complexity of issues that are likely to now be worrying family offices include multi-generational tax issues, increasing cost sensitivities, ensuring adequate legal and regulatory provisions in an uncertain fiscal environment, dealing with technological advances, particularly the use of AI models in portfolios, the need for legacy family and FO education, and the impact of wider macroeconomic forces ushered in by the significant shifts in the global macroeconomic and geopolitical arena over the past year.

 Geopolitical uncertainty is the leading concern for family offices, shaping their capital allocation decisions in a profound way.
 BlackRock’s 2025 Global Family Office Survey found that 84% of family offices cite the geopolitical landscape as increasingly critical paired with 64% looking to increase portfolio diversification in the current outlook.
-Goldman Sachs found that 61% of respondents thought geopolitical conflict was
+Goldman Sachs found that 61% of respondents thought geopolitical conflict was the greatest investment risk today.

 However, other areas of concern are also emerging.
 Growing fiscal dominance alongside rising domestic political instability (cited by 39% of respondents to Goldman Sachs’ poll), has intensified the complexity facing family offices.
 Citi Wealth found that trade disputes/tariffs were respondents’ top concern (60%), followed by US–China relations (43%) and inflation (37%).
 Interest rates and market volatility both stood at 30%.
 The stability of the global financial system was cited by 29%.
 Surprisingly, the Middle East conflict (14%) and the Russia–Ukraine war (9%) were perceived as lesser threats than last year (25% and 16% respectively), indicating that markets already priced them in.